 - Identify alternative solutions to allow the University Unit to accomplish its objective while providing compliance for all applicable security and privacy standards and controls.

-- Obtain written approval for the request from the requestor’s University Unit DDDH and the CUU DDDH.
+- Obtain written approval for the request from the requestor’s CUU/University Unit DDDH.

-- Ensure the request is properly reviewed and approved by all relevant stakeholders (CUU ISM, CUU Privacy Coordinator, ISPO, ITS, Procurement Services, etc.) prior to finalization of procurement.
+- Ensure the request is properly reviewed and approved by all relevant stakeholders (ISM, Privacy Coordinator, ISPO, ITS, Procurement Services, etc.) prior to finalization of procurement.
 Submit the appropriate checklist for review.

 - For approved requests, work with the Office of Procurement Services and Office of General Counsel to ensure third-party agreements contain terms and conditions beneficial to the university and bind such vendors to them.
 Vendor agreements must contain terms to stipulate adherence to FSU policy, legislation, or contractual safeguarding provisions when High Risk or Moderate Risk data is processed, transmitted, or stored by a third-party vendor (Security and Privacy Standard Terms and Conditions).